Performance & UX

 5. CTA design and commitment level

 Not every visitor is ready for the same next step.
+The "ask" has to match the context.

 Check:

-• Does the page over-ask too early?
+• Does the page over-ask by demanding a 30-minute meeting too early?

 • Is the CTA copy specific about what happens next?

-• Are secondary CTAs helping or distracting?
+• Are secondary CTAs supporting the primary goal or just distracting from it?

 6. Form friction